 Global Chinese Missions: Mission Among Chinese Immigrants

-Gustavo Portes, MA, Coordinator, Global Chinese Missions, Chinese Union Mission
+Gustavo Portes, MA, coordinator of Global Chinese Missions at the Chinese Union Mission

 Are Buddhists Really Hard to Reach?

-Gregory Whitsett, Director Global Missions Center for East Asian Religions (GM CEAR)
+Gregory Whitsett, director of the Global Mission Center for East Asian Religions

-“Were everyone of you a living mission, the message for this time would speedily be proclaimed in all countries, to every people and nation and tongue” White, Testimonies for the Church 6:438
+“Were every one of you a living mission, the message for this time would speedily be proclaimed in all countries, to every people and nation and tongue” -Ellen G. White, Testimonies for the Church 6:438

 Step into the Impossible: God Still Moves in the Middle East & North Africa!